swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// - Complexity: O(1)
   public mutating func popLast() -> Element?

-  /// Removes all elements from the array, optionally preserving its
-  /// allocated capacity.
-  ///
-  /// - Complexity: O(*n*), where *n* is the original count of the array. public mutating func removeAll(keepingCapacity keepCapacity: Bool = false)

   /// Removes and returns the last element of the array.
   ///
   /// The array must not be empty.